awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-dataset.md

 ## Properties<a name="aws-resource-databrew-dataset-properties"></a>

 `Format`  <a name="cfn-databrew-dataset-format"></a>
-The file format of a dataset that is created from an S3 file or folder\.
+The file format of a dataset that is created from an Amazon S3 file or folder\.
 *Required*: No
 *Type*: String
 *Allowed values*: `CSV | EXCEL | JSON | PARQUET`